c9s/Pux/README.md

 $route = $mux->dispatch('/hello');
 ```

-This can be very very fast if you have phux extension installed.
+This can be very very fast if you have pux extension installed.

 Dispatching Strategy
 --------------------

-There are two route dispatching strategies in Phux while Symfony/Routing only
+There are two route dispatching strategies in Pux while Symfony/Routing only
 provides PCRE pattern matching:

 1. Plain string comparison.